New life for Calistoga's Hotel D'Amici

 While building his reputation in southern California, Dene has also been attracted to Napa Valley for some time.

-“Me, having this Italian, food and wine background, when I came up here, I was just connected.
-I used to watch Michael Chiraello, (Food Network chef and Yountville restaurant owner),” he said, along with artisans, farmers and wine makers who have created a “Napa style.
-And I’d dream, and dream, and dream.”
+“Me, having this Italian, food and wine background, when I came up here, I was just connected.”

 The Denes purchased the historic Brannan Cottage Inn in 2019 and opened Sam’s General Store on the property last year.
 It offers off-sale coffee drinks, wine from local wineries, beer, croissants and other baked goods.